HOURS OF OPERATION

 DIVERSION CENTER OVERVIEW

-The Merrimack County Diversion Center is overseen by the Merrimack County Attorney Robin Davis.
+The Merrimack County Diversion Center is overseen by the Merrimack County Attorney Paul Halvorsen.

 There are six different types of programs offered at the Merrimack County Diversion Center, two of which are possible alternatives to prosecution programs, (Diversion and First-time Alcohol Substance Training), one is used as both a pre or post conviction referral, (Diagnosing And Treating Addiction), and the remaining two are post conviction programs, (Court Ordered Monitoring Program and Court Ordered Community Service).
 Our newest program the Parenting Program is an educational program and can be either pre or post conviction or by self-referral.

 Merrimack County DATA (Diagnosing and Treating Addiction) Program